NifleySnifley/Scrabble-AI/README.md

-"# Scrabble"
+# "Scrabble AI"

-Welcome to playing Scrabble with an AI!
+Welcome to a Scrabble AI playing Scrabble with an AI!
 Contained here are some of the instructions for using this repository.

 ## Requirements